Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Interlocked and twisted Hopf links

 That is done so that we can independently rotate the interlocked links $(a_{1\leqslant i\leqslant \lceil \frac{n}{2}\rceil})\begin{smallmatrix}|\\ \lceil \frac{n}{2}\rceil\end{smallmatrix} (b_{\lfloor \frac{n}{2}\rfloor <i \leqslant n})$ (the small black sub-cable with the large white one) and $(a_{\lceil \frac{n}{2}\rceil<i\leqslant n})\begin{smallmatrix}|\\ \lfloor \frac{n}{2}\rfloor\end{smallmatrix} (b_{1\leqslant i \leqslant \lfloor \frac{n}{2}\rfloor})$ (the large black one with the small white one).
 So we rotate them as a whole around the axes of larger cables so that the smaller ones get to the opposite side:

 We do it so that now the larger cables interact with each other and with smaller cables independently.
-Because of that a procedure similar to the one used in proposition~\ref{1geom} can be used to split the larger cables into two smaller ones: one linked in a standard way with a part of other large cable, and one interlocked with its smaller cable:
+Because of that a procedure similar to the one used in Proposition~\ref{1geom} can be used to split the larger cables into two smaller ones: one linked in a standard way with a part of other large cable, and one interlocked with its smaller cable:

 In other words, we get two interlocked links on the sides and a standard one in the middle.
 The standard one merges next with (or, cancels a part of) the standard link $-(a|b+c|1)$ from the statement of the proposition, so we are left with two interlocked links.
 They have $a_i$ and $b_i$ of the same magnitude, but roughly twice as small $n$.
-Dividing in half $a_i$ and $b_i$ as well is done by just two more homotopies as in proposition~\ref{1geom} (construction of which for the interlocked case is practically the same):
+Then $a_i$ and $b_i$ can be divided in half as well using homotopies as in Proposition~\ref{1geom} (construction of which for the interlocked case is practically the same):

 Once we end up with 8 smaller interlocked links, we split the remains of the standard link $-(a|b+c|1)$ into eight balanced links that match Hopf invariants of the corresponding interlocked links (total Hopf degree was 0 so those 8 pieces precisely exhaust the remains of $-(a|b+c|1)$).